hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

 _What is the name of the language?
 Link the name to its webpage (if appropriate)._

 The name of the language is CHEM.
 It is fairly old, so it does not have a webpage.
-However, a paper that talks about it can be found at this link http://dl.acm.org/citation.cfm?id=315691
+However, a paper that talks about it can be found at this link: http://dl.acm.org/citation.cfm?id=315691

 # Domain
 _Describe the language's domain in five words._